 If you wish to continue with the discovery process, follow the steps listed in Discovering Coherence Targets.

 If you click Cancel, the discovery process is aborted and the cluster is not refreshed.
 If mis-configured nodes are found during the Refresh process, they must be fixed before you can run the Refresh operation again.
-See Refreshing a Cluster for details) and then discover the cluster.
+For more information, see Refreshing a Cluster and then discover the cluster.

 You can discover a managed Coherence cluster while discovering an Oracle Fusion Middleware / WebLogic Domain by following these steps: